pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/advanced/delegatedMinting.md

 ![Delegated Minting](../../helpArticles/assets/images/pngs/delegatedMinting/delegatedMinting7.png#_maxWidth=512)

 In order to mint FLUX using a Minter Address, it is important that you know your address-specific dashboard URL.
-Visiting your dashboard-specific URL from a Minter Address MetaMask account will allow you to mint FLUX on behalf of your original lock-in address.
+Visiting your dashboard-specific URL from a Minter Address MetaMask account will allow you to mint FLUX on behalf of your original mint address.

 **In Summary:**
-1) DAM can be locked inside "address A" while "address B" is specified as the delegated minter.
+1) Datamine mint can be started inside "address A" while "address B" is specified as the delegated minter.
 2) Visit the "address A" dashboard-specific URL from "address B" to MINT FLUX.

 **My "MINT" Button is greyed out with the following tooltip: "Select the Delegated Minter Address account in your wallet to mint for this address."**

-AddressA = DAM Lock-in
+AddressA = Started Mint

 AddressB = Delegated Minter